FIND OUT WHICH HEARING AIDS ARE BEST FOR YOU

 - What is the total cost of the hearing aid?

 - Do the benefits of newer technologies outweigh the higher costs?

 - Is there a trial period to test the hearing aids?
 (Most manufacturers allow a 30-to 60-day trial period during which aids can be returned for a refund.)

 - What fees are nonrefundable if the aids are returned after the trial period?

 - Does the warranty cover future maintenance and repairs?

-- Can the audiologist make adjustments and provide servicing and minor repairs?
+- What service do they provide after the sale?
+Can the audiologist make adjustments and provide servicing and minor repairs?

 - Will loaner aids be provided when repairs are needed?